TrellixVulnTeam/python3.4_SAJN/Doc/library/time.rst

    On Unix, return the current processor time as a floating point number expressed in seconds.
-The precision, and in fact the very definition of the meaning of "processor time", depends on that of the C function of the same name.
+The precision, and in fact the very definition of the meaning of "processor time", depends on that of the C function of the same name, but in any case, this is the function to use for benchmarking Python or timing algorithms.

    On Windows, this function returns wall-clock seconds elapsed since the first call to this function, as a floating point number, based on the Win32 function